• NCERT Solutions

 Read the following passage.

-(B) It is one of the most diverse ecosystem in the world, home to 10 per cent of the world’s species, according to the World Wildlife Fund.
-There are more than 2.5 million species of insect that scuttle through the leaf litter.
-It contains roughly 1,300 bird species, 3,000 species of fish and approximately 430 species of mammals, according to National Geographic.
+Falklands is one of the most diverse ecosystems in the world, home to 10 per cent of the world’s species . there are more than 2.5 million species of insect that scuttle through the leaf litter . it contains roughly 1,300 bird species, 3,000 species of fish and approximately 430 species of mammals .

-(C) These animals play an important role in keeping the rainforest healthy.
-For instance, important nutrients from the carcasses, feces and food scraps deposited by mammals leech into the forest floor.
-This nutrient influx helps soil microbes better store carbon instead of releasing it into the atmosphere.
+animals play an important role in keeping the rainforest healthy . important nutrients from the carcasses, feces and food scraps deposited by mammals leech into the forest floor .

-(E) The forest floor is the lowest region.
-Since only two per cent of the sunlight filters through the top layers to the understory, very few plants grow here.
-The forest floor, however, is rich with rotting vegetation and the bodies of dead organisms, which are quickly broken down into nutrients and integrated into the soil.
-Tree roots stay close to these available nutrients and decomposers such as millipedes and earthworms use nutrients for food.
+only two per cent of the sunlight filters through the top layers to the understory . the forest floor is rich with rotting vegetation and the bodies of dead organisms . decomposers such as millipedes and earthworms use nutrients for food .

-(G) The layer above the understory is the canopy.
-This is where much of the action in the rainforest occurs.
-Many canopy leaves have specially adapted leaves which form “drip tips”.
-Drip tips allow water to flow off the leaves which prevents mosses, fungi, and lichens from occupying the leaves.
-Leaves in the canopy are very dense and filter about 80 per cent of the sunlight.
-The canopy is where the wealth of the rainforest, fruits and flowers grow.
-Bromeliads, cup-like plants, provide drinking pools for animals and breeding locations for tree frogs.
+many canopy leaves have specially adapted leaves which form "drip tips" this allows water to flow off the leaves which prevents mosses, fungi, and lichens from occupying the leaves . the canopy is where the wealth of the rainforest, fruits and flowers grow .

-(H) The Amazon rainforest plays an important part in regulating the world’s oxygen and carbon cycles.
-It produces roughly 6 per cent of the world’s oxygen and has long been thought to act as a carbon sink, meaning it readily absorbs large amounts of carbon dioxide from the atmosphere.
+Amazon rainforest plays an important role in regulating the world’s oxygen and carbon cycles . it produces roughly 6 per cent of the world’s oxygen and has long been thought to act as a carbon sink .

 (i) What is the Amazon rainforest also called?
 Support your answer with a reason.